A Go-To-Market Launch I’m Proud Of

 “A name is the primary handle for a brand; it captures and communicates meaning, sets expectations, and provides the basis for recognition.”

 As one of the most nuanced steps in any launch, naming is both creative and deeply strategic.
-My goal was to create a name that reinforces our brand, communicates value instantly, and scales across a growing portfolio.
-I wanted something that would feel intuitive to our customers and align with our broader brand architecture.
+My goal was to create a name that communicates value instantly, fits within our broader brand architecture, and scales across a growing portfolio.

 We explored multiple directions — should it be branded to tie directly to our platform, or descriptive to make its purpose immediately clear?
-I partnered closely with Product Marketing, Brand, and Product to evaluate each option against key criteria: clarity, differentiation, scalability, and emotional resonance.
+I partnered closely with Product Marketing, Brand, and Product to evaluate each option.

 In the end, we landed on a straightforward name that clearly conveys what the product does.
 It’s simple, unfussy, and easy to remember.